 That’s my fault.
 Let’s see if I can clear away the confusion.

 First of all, before anything else can be considered, you must accomplish the act of inward looking that we call “looking at yourself”, which is the first step in the Just One Look Method.
-If you have not yet done that, you need to do it now.

 That first inward look snuffs out the fear of life that is the sole true cause of all purely mental misery whatsoever.
 Once that is accomplished, it will take some time for all the fear-driven damage to the mind to clear up but, no matter what you do after that, if you pay attention to your general demeanor in life, you will begin to see the easing off of the fear and its symptoms.